A road trip from Perth to Exmouth takes in a lot of what makes Western Australia beautiful. And importantly, you can cover it all in a week.

 This is how you spend your day in Turquoise Bay: Walk down the beach about 200m, float over top of the reef, let the current take you back to where your towel is waiting for you (for some much needed sunbathing after all that “hard” work), repeat.

 If you’re not into snorkelling, laying on the gorgeous beach looking at the turquoise water isn’t a bad way to spend a day either.
+Because of the reef, there are no ‘dumpy’ waves, so the water is very nice and inviting.

-We arrived at the beach around 10:30am and left around 4pm.
+On one trip to Turquoise Bay, we arrived at the beach around 10:30am and left around 4pm.
 Here’s how the day went:

 - swam out about 20m to the reef, floated aimlessly